 Our most recent Ofsted Inspection was in March 2019 and we were extremely pleased with the findings which recognised the real and many strengths of our school.
 When our school was inspected in January 2015, the outcome was that we were a ‘good’ school and this meant that in March 2019 we were inspected under a Section 8 inspection framework.
 The purpose of this kind of inspection is to determine if the school is still ‘good’.
 It cannot change any of the previous inspection grading outcomes.
 We were delighted that the inspector recognised that there was sufficient evidence of strong practice and improved performance across our school meaning that if we had undergone a Section 5 inspection there was reason to believe that we may have been judged outstanding.
-This means that our next inspection will be a Section 5, two day inspection, and this inspection must take place within one to two years.
+This means that our next inspection will be a Section 5, two day inspection.
 This next inspection will then have the ability to change our inspection outcome from good to outstanding if the new team also believe this is warranted through sufficient evidence.

-There were a plethora of key strengths identified in our inspection and most pleasing were the findings that teaching across school was really strong, excellently paced and challenging for all learners, irrespective of the subject being taught.
+There were many key strengths identified and most pleasing were the findings that teaching across school was really strong, excellently paced and challenging for all learners, irrespective of the subject being taught.
 Particularly pleasing were the findings that:

 - The school demonstrates a sharp and reliable understanding of what it needs to do next.

 - Leaders’ approach to the curriculum is at the heart of the school’s success.